4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 There’s a broad range of causes, but here are the main reasons employees consider quiet quitting a new form of self-care:

-• Lack of recognition–Previous efforts to go the extra mile went unrecognized.
-They feel their employer doesn’t appreciate the work they do or who they are as an individual.
+Previous efforts to go the extra mile went unrecognized.
 They may also feel that their contributions are ignored while management plays favorites with others.

-• Burnout–Employees simply lack the bandwidth to take on more at work.
+Employees simply lack the bandwidth to take on more at work.
 They’ve experienced a drop in motivation and passion.
-They may also feel their workload is imbalanced compared to other employees in similar roles.
+They may have an imbalanced workload.

 Not every company discourages quiet quitting.
-These employers want to get around investing in company culture, such as committing to an employee recognition program
+Some employers want to get around investing in company culture.
+They don’t want to offer employees any support outside of their regular pay.

-For those who already compensate fairly and do want to retain the talent they have, the following steps help mitigate employee engagement problems like quiet quitting.
+For those companies that do care about their retention rates, the following steps help mitigate employee engagement problems like quiet quitting.

 Find out why people aren’t enthusiastic about their jobs and accept it as the truth.